briancain/dotfiles/readme.md

     $ ./update-zsh.sh

-__WARNING__: This will completely replace your oh-my-zsh folder with the latest version from Github.

 ## Oh-My-Zsh Custom Theme

 I wrote my own theme, which you can find within the oh-my-zsh folder under themes.
 It's basically the Linut Mint shell with some git helper magic.
 Here's a preview: